google/opencasebook/trademarks.md

     > the protections of patents, but with potentially limitless duration.

-    Debate continues to rage over whether hashtags in social media are purely functional objects or source identifiers.[^96] What other possible functional trademark uses occur in open source projects?
+    Debate continues to rage over whether hashtags in social media are purely functional objects or source identifiers.[^96] What are other possible functional object uses in open source projects?

 [^CurbAbuse]: Autodesk, Inc. v.
 Dassault Systemes Solidworks Corp._, 685 F.
     Supp.
 2d 1023, 1025 (N.D.
 Cal.
 2009) (citation omitted).